Ericsson Dialog: Design process

 Due to the massive amount of telephones intended to be produced, uncommonly heavy emphasis was put on design.
 The exemplars for the future basic telephone of every home were Ericsson's own models from the 1930s.
 Dialog was to be modern, yet follow Ericsson's design tradition.
 The ergonomics of the handle was a focal point in the design.
 Additionally, the acoustic, production, and aesthetic aspects needed to be resolved.

-The handle was fitted in size according to the dimensions of an average face, which had been taken as the starting point of the design process.
+The handset was fitted in size according to the dimensions of an average face, which had been taken as the starting point of the design process.
 In the completed product, the distance between the transmitter (mouth piece) and the receiver (ear phone) was noticeably shorter than earlier models.
-The handle was made as light as possible to minimize the stress inflicted upon the wrist and blood veins of the speaker during long calls.
+The handset was made as light as possible to minimize the stress inflicted upon the wrist and blood veins of the speaker during long calls.
 The weight of the base unit was also minimized especially for logistical and packaging reasons.
 The dial finger wheel and face plate consisted of several parts and was designed so that it could be replaced with a set of buttons in a later version of the phone.

 The depth and thoroughness of the design is perhaps best depicted by the fact that even the inner lighting of the phone was taken into account: the inside was not left completely dark, to avoid insects inhabiting the product.